LakshmiPriyaSivaraman0806/Customer-Purchase-Behaviour-Analysis-Using-Python/README.md

 - Which discounts are most effective in boosting sales?

 ## Analysis using Python:
-> LINK: <a href=> Jupyter Notebook - Analysis Report</a>
+> LINK: <a href=https://github.com/LakshmiPriyaSivaraman0806/Customer-Purchase-Behaviour-Analysis-Using-Python/blob/main/Customer%20Purchase%20Behaviour%20Analysis-%20Jupyter%20Notebook.pdf> Jupyter Notebook - Analysis Report</a>

-## Recommendation:
+## 📌 Recommendations

-- Strengthen inventory and marketing strategies in top-performing cities like Mumbai, Bangalore, and Delhi, as they contribute significantly to the company’s revenue.
+- **Strengthen inventory and marketing strategies** in top-performing cities such as **Mumbai, Bangalore, and Delhi**, as these regions significantly contribute to overall revenue.

+- **Boost engagement in low-performing regions like Srinagar, Varanasi, and Dehradun** by launching targeted promotions, localized marketing efforts, enhancing delivery services, and tailoring product offerings based on regional preferences.

-- Avoid offering universal or blanket discounts across all products, as the analysis revealed that discounts do not strongly correlate with increased net revenue.
-Instead, implement personalized discounting strategies based on user behavior, purchase history, and product performance.
+- **Avoid blanket discounts across all products**, as analysis indicates a weak correlation between discounts and increased net revenue.
+Instead, **adopt personalized discounting strategies** driven by user behavior, purchase history, and product performance.

-- Promote high-converting payment options such as PhonePe and credit cards, as they are the most preferred among customers.
-Collaborate with these payment providers to offer cashbacks, rewards, or EMI options during high-traffic sales periods to increase conversion rates.
+- **Promote preferred payment methods like PhonePe and credit cards**, which show high conversion rates.
+Collaborate with these payment providers to offer cashbacks, EMI options, and exclusive rewards during peak sales periods.

-- Address the needs of under-18 and senior customer segments (above 60 years) who prefer Cash on Delivery or Net Banking due to trust and tech usability concerns.
-Improve trust signals, simplify the checkout process, and offer educational content or customer support to guide these users.
+- **Address the unique needs of under-18 and senior customers (60+ years)** who tend to favor **Cash on Delivery and Net Banking** due to trust or tech usability concerns.
+Improve trust signals, simplify the checkout process, and provide educational support to enhance their shopping experience.

-- Leverage the popularity of electronics, beauty, and fashion categories, which show strong purchase and revenue patterns.
-Introduce bundle offers, cross-category promotions (e.g., mobile + accessories or skincare combo packs), and highlight bestsellers on the homepage to drive more sales.
+- **Capitalize on high-performing product categories** such as **electronics, beauty, and fashion** by introducing bundle offers, cross-category promotions (e.g., mobile + accessories or skincare kits), and prominently showcasing bestsellers on the homepage.

-- Reduce refund rates by improving product descriptions, visuals, and size guides, especially in high-return categories.
-Implement a feedback loop where customer return reasons are logged and used to refine product listings and recommendations.
+- **Reduce return and refund rates** by improving product listings focus on clearer descriptions, accurate size guides, and high-quality visuals.
+Implement a feedback mechanism to track return reasons and refine product recommendations accordingly.

-- Design loyalty or reward programs targeting high-value age groups (20–40 years) who contribute the most to transaction volume and revenue.
-Offer birthday discounts, point-based systems, and early access to sales to retain these customers.
+- **Introduce loyalty or reward programs** targeting high-value age groups **(20–40 years)**, who account for a major share of transactions and revenue.
+Incentivize them with birthday discounts, early sale access, and a point-based reward system.

-- Segment marketing campaigns by age group and discount behavior, as age impacts both product preferences and payment choices.
-Younger users are more likely to respond to discounts and mobile-friendly campaigns, while older users may prefer reliability and service quality.
+- **Segment marketing campaigns by age group and discount sensitivity**, as younger customers are more responsive to discounts and mobile-optimized content, while older customers prioritize reliability and service quality.

-- Use the stable transaction volume (850–950 transactions/month) to improve forecasting models for stock, staffing, and logistics planning.
-This can help reduce operational costs and ensure smoother peak-season operations.
+- **Leverage consistent transaction volumes (850–950 per month)** to fine-tune forecasting models for inventory, staffing, and logistics.
+This ensures efficient resource planning and cost control during peak periods.

-- Introduce seasonal and location-specific campaigns that consider customer geography and shopping patterns.
-For example, promote festive wear and electronics in metro cities during Diwali or summer essentials during April–May, based on seasonal buying trends.
+## Conclusion:
+This project presents a thorough analysis of a retail transaction dataset using data exploration, statistical summaries, and visual storytelling to uncover actionable insights.
+Key patterns—such as the revenue dominance of metro cities (Mumbai, Bangalore, Delhi), limited effectiveness of blanket discounts, and strong buying behavior among the 25–45 age group highlight clear business opportunities.
+Through segmentation by age, location, product category, and payment preference, the analysis offers a deep understanding of customer behavior.

+The resulting strategic recommendations—personalized offers, localized campaigns, loyalty programs, and enhanced product listings—empower businesses to refine marketing, improve inventory planning, and boost customer satisfaction.
+Overall, this project demonstrates how data-driven decision-making can drive profitability, strengthen customer engagement, and support long-term, scalable business growth.